KirillOsenkov/MSBuildStructuredLog/README.md

 You can either build your solution yourself and pass the logger:

 ```
-msbuild solution.sln /t:Rebuild /v:diag /noconlog /logger:StructuredLogger,C:\MSBuildStructuredLog\bin\Debug\StructuredLogger.dll;buildlog1.xml
+msbuild solution.sln /t:Rebuild /v:diag /noconlog /logger:StructuredLogger,%localappdata%\MSBuildStructuredLogViewer\app-1.0.46\StructuredLogger.dll;1.buildlog
 ```

-or you can build the solution or open an existing .xml log file through the viewer app:
+or you can build the solution or open an existing log file through the viewer app:

 ![Screenshot2](/docs/Screenshot2.png)

+Logger supports two formats: *.xml (for large human-readable XML logs) and *.buildlog (compact binary logs).
+Depending on which file extension you pass to the logger it will either write XML or binary.
+The viewer supports both formats and defaults to binary.
+The binary log can be up to 200x smaller and faster.

 ## Features: